mpanighetti/dnd5e-mote/ch-4-esterfell-gazetteer/other-lands-of-mote.md

 - **Demographics:** dragonborn, dwarf, orc
 - **Demonyms:** Atæron

 The **Atæron Mining Consortium** was a company formed by multiple wealthy families.
 The Consortium strip-mined the mountainous region of **Atæros** and traded precious gems and metals to the other nations to build a prosperous empire.
-All people with full Atœros citizenship, including those born from Atæron parents while out of the country, were considered to be co-partners in the Consortium, granting them an annual dividend paid from the company's profits.
+All people with full Atæros citizenship, including those born from Atæron parents while out of the country, were considered to be co-partners in the Consortium, granting them an annual dividend paid from the company's profits.

 ## Dormina